OpenModelica/OpenModelica/doc/UsersGuide/source/ompython.rst

 -  The second input argument must be a string with the name of the Modelica model including the namespace if the model is wrapped within a Modelica package.

--  The third input argument is used to specify the list of dependent libraries or dependent Modelica files e.g.,
+-  The third input argument (optional) is used to specify the list of dependent libraries or dependent Modelica files e.g.,

 >>> mod=ModelicaSystem(model_path + "BouncingBall.mo","BouncingBall",["Modelica"])

+-  The fourth input argument (optional), is a keyword argument which is used to set the command line options e.g.,

+>>> mod=ModelicaSystem(model_path + "BouncingBall.mo","BouncingBall",commandLineOptions="-d=newInst")

 -  By default ModelicaSystem uses OMCSessionZMQ but if you want to use OMCSession then pass the argument `useCorba=True` to the constructor.